 \textbf{Overview of \namemodel.}Our framework to address \problemname has a training and an inference step.
-The training step involves two components: \textit{consistency-based prompting} and \textit{prompt regularization}. \textit{Consistency-based prompting} starts with augmenting each input graph twice, with one of them being modified by a prompting function.
+The training step involves two components: \textit{consistency-based prompting} and \textit{prompt regularization}. \textit{Consistency-based prompting} starts by augmenting each input graph twice, with one of the augmentations modified by a prompting function.
 Next, the \gnn scores both samples.
 The objective is to train the prompting function such that the \gnn produces ``consistent prediction scores'' for both samples of this pair with a certain confidence.
-In \textit{prompt regularization}, we introduce two regularization techniques: one to tackle biased predictions caused by a class imbalance in the data and another to prevent generating out-of-distribution (OOD) prompted graphs.
+In \textit{prompt regularization} we introduce two regularization techniques: one to tackle biased predictions caused by a class imbalance in the data and another to prevent generating out-of-distribution (OOD) prompted graphs.
 During inference, a test graph is fed to the prompting function without augmentation, and its output goes to the \gnn.
-We discuss a task unification step to generalize to other graph tasks, e.g., node-classification, in Appendix \ref{apdx:exp_details}.
+We discuss a task unification step that generalizes to other graph tasks, e.g., node classification, in Appendix \ref{apdx:exp_details}.